4 Ways I’ve Learned to Take Space From My Partner (Who I Live With)

 One of the hardest parts about living with your romantic/sexual partner is maintaining a strong sense of personal identity.
+It’s so easy to eat every meal together, watch the same shows, and just generally blob into the same person.

-1. Full Turkey
+1. Ice Cold Turkey

 2. Hit Pause on One of Your Relational Dynamics